cypress-io/cypress-documentation/content/api/commands/origin.md

 })
 ```

-This can be used to share custom commands between tests run in primary and
+`Cypress.require()` can be used to share custom commands between tests run in
-secondary origins.
+primary and secondary origins.
 We recommend this pattern for setting up your
 [support file](/guides/core-concepts/writing-and-organizing-tests#Support-file)
 and setting up custom commands to run within the `cy.origin()` callback: